ryanmr/ryanrampersad.com/content/work.md

 ### Work Updates

+#### From Week 14

+- I have built various CLI utilities for the team using npm, gulp, browserify and sass, to compile our growing clientside web application.
+- The team needed an updated VM pre-configured with development tools and settings, I made that.
+- Recently, over the last few weeks, I lead the so called *Accelerator 2.0* group, was recently hired.

 #### From Week 9

 - I have been working on designing backend service layers for the foundation of a RESTful API.